Got a question? Contact us: 01296 619 412 firstname.lastname@example.org

 This course is aimed at specialist trainees wishing to gain a deeper understanding of lymphoma or consultants who would like to refresh their knowledge.

-We will also have a nurse stream running on Sunday 14 July.
-The programme will be confirmed shortly.
+We also have a CNS Masterclass at Keble College, 1pm-6pm on Sunday 14 July.

 Completion of the course should equip participants in the following areas: